SelrahcD/postgresql-rabbitmq-integration/readme.md

 The tour is available with [Visual studio code](https://code.visualstudio.com/) and the [Code tour extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).

 ![Short demonstration of the tour in Visual studio code](./.tours/tour-example.gif)

+## Running the tests

+Tests are runned using `make test`.
+This command starts a docker stack with a RabbitMQ and a PostgreSQL containers.
+A PHP container is started as well and runs tests thanks to PhpUnit.